cyborgsuh/deepfake-detective/README.md

 # Step 2: Navigate into the project folder
 cd deepfake-detective

-# Step 3: Install dependencies
+# Step 3: Install frontend dependencies
 npm install

-# Step 4: Start the development server
+# Step 4: Start the frontend development server
 npm run dev

+# Step 5: Open a new terminal and navigate to backend
+cd backend

+# Step 6: Start the backend server
+uvicorn main:app --host 0.0.0.0 --port 5000
 ```

-🎉 That’s it!
-Your local version of DeFake It is now up and running!
+🎉 That's it!
+Your local version of DeFake It is now up and running with both frontend and backend servers!

 ## 📂 Project Structure